Baffelan/Stranbo.jl/README.md

 sarima(d = 2, ar = [0.2], ma = [0.1])
 ```
 define an arima (1,2,1) with ar and ma coefficients as specified.

+To define a `sarimax` things are mostly the same, but you need to defin two more parameters: the auxiliary input and the related process coefficients.

 One of the main functions in the package is `sample`, which takes an array of time-series components, eventually one or more additive noises, (and in future an observation function), and number of points to sample.